-- F.2.2 Each employee will be entitled to an additional weeks annual leave to be taken on days determined by the employer.
-Normally the five days concerned are the Tuesday after Easter Monday, the last day on which the University is open before Christmas Day and the first three days after Boxing Day which are not a Saturday, Sunday or public holiday. - F.2.3 Employees on fixed term appointments of exactly 12 months or less will be paid holiday pay in lieu of leave at the end of the appointment.
-During the period of the fixed-term appointment the employer may in appropriate circumstances approve paid leave or direct the employee to take annual leave. - F.2.4 The employer recognises the desirability of employees having periods of rest and recreation away from their work and expects all leave to be taken within 12 months of the date on which the entitlement falls due.
+F.2.2 Each employee will be entitled to an additional weeks annual leave to be taken on days determined by the employer.
+Normally the five days concerned are the Tuesday after Easter Monday, the last day on which the University is open before Christmas Day and the first three days after Boxing Day which are not a Saturday, Sunday or public holiday.
+Academic support staff (Sessional Assistants) whose employment extends over the Easter period, will, where the Tuesday is a University holiday and a normal day of work for the employee, be paid their normal pay for this date.

+- F.2.3 Employees on fixed term appointments of exactly 12 months or less will be paid holiday pay in lieu of leave at the end of the appointment.
+During the period of the fixed-term appointment the employer may in appropriate circumstances approve paid leave or direct the employee to take annual leave. - F.2.4 Academic support staff (Sessional Assistants) are entitled to four weeks annual leave.
+Where the employee does not complete 12 months' employment, they will be paid holiday pay in lieu of leave at the end of appointment on the basis of 8%. - F.2.5 The employer recognises the desirability of employees having periods of rest and recreation away from their work and expects all leave to be taken within 12 months of the date on which the entitlement falls due

-F.2.5 Timing of Leave
+F.2.6 Timing of Leave